Three (TV channel): Canwest ownership

+Bruce Dunlop & Associates Australia unveiled a brand refresh of TV3 on 20 April 2003.
+The new logo consisted of three squares, containing a fern on the left and middle squares and a 3 in the right square.
+Idents during this phase depicted scenes of people from New Zealand.
+The news operation also rebranded.

 During 2004, the station was transferred into the ownership of Canwest MediaWorks (NZ) as a way of listing 30 percent of the Canadian company's New Zealand assets on the New Zealand share market.
 TV3's parent company Television Works announced its annual revenue at $124 million in October 2004, which was $13 million up from the previous financial year.